(Top)

 • Having positive conversations can be very high-value

-• If an interaction is going nowhere or is negative, it’s okay to move on and hand out more flyers
+• If an interaction is going nowhere or is negative, it’s best to politely disengage and hand out more flyers

 • Don’t necessarily set out to change minds; many people would be concerned if they knew what you know, and many people are already concerned but don’t know what to do about it.
 Go find your people!